RehanYafai/wineQuality-identifier/README.md

 -> Then split the data into test and train part

--> then train the k-nearest neighbors(KNN) model
+-> then train theRandom Forest Classifier model

 -> finally used the test data to check the accuracy of the model

-the accuracy of the k-nearest neighbors(KNN) model.
+the accuracy of the Random Forest Classifier model by accuracy of 93%.